Oumaymabamoh/DataTidying/README.md

 - This project focuses on cleaning and preparing a dataset for analysis

--T he dataset used in this project is [Kaggle](https://www.kaggle.com/datasets/wspirat/germany-used-cars-dataset-2023 )
+- The dataset used in this project is [Kaggle](https://www.kaggle.com/datasets/wspirat/germany-used-cars-dataset-2023 )